Pixayo/pixayo-dotfiles/README.md

 connection.
 Each `flake` then pins its own dependencies (`inputs`) like: `nixpkgs`, `stylix`, ... ;
 essentially making the config itself generic... mostly...
 I am working on that...

-You: "Alright, but, what about the main `flake` in the repo..."
+You: "Alright, but what about the main `flake` in the repo..."

 DON'T USE IT!
 I'm working on it...